A Validated Low-to-Intermediate Mass Planetary Interior Structure Model and New Mass-Radius Relations: Discussion

 The APPLE model of \citet{SurSu2024} is built for application to giant planets and thus has a simplified rock prescription that assumes pure post-perovskite, in contrast with our comprehensive mineralogy.
 Unlike our model, APPLE includes semi-convection, helium rain, and metallicity gradients in envelopes \citep{SurSu2024}, all of which are crucial to the interior structures of gas giants.
 APPLE is thus appropriate for application to planets either above our 100 $M_\oplus$ cutoff or that are majority H/He such as Saturn \citep{SurSu2024,TejadaArevaloSu2024,SurTejadaArevalo2025}.

-Finally, we return to the model of interior structure with the broadest use in the community due to the ease of access to its mass-radius curves, that of \citet{ZengSasselov2016,ZengJacobsen2019}.
-It is constructed by extrapolating the density profile of Earth from PREM to pressure regimes beyond the Earth and thus has no explicit treatment of mineral physics, making a direct comparison difficult as a model Earth's radius has no error by construction.
+Finally, we return to the interior structure model with the broadest use in the community due to the ease of access to its mass-radius curves, that of \citet{ZengSasselov2016,ZengJacobsen2019}.
+It is constructed by generating EOS from a fit to Earth's interior profile from PREM and thus has no explicit treatment of mineral physics, making a direct comparison difficult as a model Earth's radius has no error by construction.
 This has the effect of avoiding the systematic mantle density underprediction (radius overprediction) from excluding iron in the mantle, but comes at the cost of not including any high-pressure phase transitions.
 Additionally, as planets around different stars (and even different planets around our own sun) have different compositions, extrapolations assuming Earth-like compositions are not strictly valid.

 In sum, our model recovers the Earth's radius more accurately than any other model in the literature because it includes more core and mantle phases and more up-to-date EOS than any other model in the literature (to the author's knowledge).
 The other models that include Gibbs free energy minimization and light elements in the core, BICEPS and ExoPlex, have comparable model Earth radii but do not include high-pressure mantle EOS and thus grow less reliable with increasing planet mass \citep{UnterbornDesch2023,HaldemannDorn2024}.
 The most commonly used model in the literature, \citet{ZengJacobsen2019}, is inappropriate for planets with significant atmospheres, large cores, significantly non-Earth-like chemical compositions, or with large enough masses that an extrapolation from Earth's conditions misses additional phase transitions.